There are few companies more sinister, and in our books Nestlé is up there with other corporate giants such as Monsanto, BP, and Philip Morris.

 The practical point here is not to make you angry at one company or another, but merely to illuminate the truth; Canada has the worlds largest supply of fresh water and drinking from bottles is not only unnecessary, but ignorant.

 Surely there is a way we can make canteens fashionable again.

 Thoughts?
 Please share them in the comments!

-Have you ever wondered how your tech savvy (read: nerdy) Canadian friends have access to streaming American television on their laptop, mobile device, or video game console?
+Have you ever wondered how your tech savvy (read: nerdy) Canadian friends get american tv channels in Canada? have access to streaming American television on their laptop, mobile device, or video game console?

-If you’ve been thinking about cutting the cord with cable television, this tip is for you.
+If you’ve been thinking about cutting the cord with cable television and getting TV abroad online, this tip is for you.

 Most US streaming TV websites are blocked outside of the United States.
 This means that if you’re in Canada and the TV show you want to watch online is not carried by a Canadian provider, you’re out of luck.

 Some websites that only allow US viewers are Hulu, ABC, CBS, and MTV.
 Although Netflix works quite well in Canada, it boasts a larger television and movie catalogue when streamed from within the geographic USA region.